Russian Cosmonaut Oleg Kononenko Completes Work on Bioprinting Organs on the ISS

 A unique space experiment on 4D bioprinting, performed by Russian cosmonaut Oleg Kononenko, has been completed on the ISS.
-The printer itself was in orbit, and the consumables for the work—in particular, plates with a shape memory effect and a layer of cells in special cuvettes—were delivered recently on the Soyuz MS-25 with other scientific equipment.
+The printer itself was in orbit, and the consumables for the work—in particular, plates with a shape memory effect and a layer of cells in special cuvettes—were recently delivered on the Soyuz MS-25 with other scientific equipment.

 A method for obtaining bioengineered structures from a combination of synthetic materials with shape memory and biological components using magnetic fabrication by 4D bioprinting will be developed.
 Special cuvettes with a synthetic plate covered with cellular material and possessing a shape memory effect were placed in the bioprinter.
 Under certain influences during the experiment, they transformed into a tubular structure.